ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
 {:shortdesc}

-To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent* pod on each node of your cluster.
-The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the LogDNA agent in your cluster.
+* The agent deploys a a logdna-agent pod on each node of your cluster.
+* The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

-Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance:

 ## Deploy the LogDNA agent by using kubectl commands
 {: #config_agent_kube_kubectl}